Welcome to the country!

 Please don’t honk at me and make rude hand gestures when your car ends up behind my thresher.
 I know that the equipment is slow and cumbersome, but that is just the way it is.
 Remember, you were the one who thought the narrow two lane roads out here were quaint and relaxing, until they made you late.
 If it is a sunny warm day, chances are, no matter what day of the week it is, we will be working, so I advise that you just plan for it.

 Please don’t tell me I have to get rid of “my junk” because it spoils your view.
 I can’t help it if your home overlooks the back of my machine shed where I keep an old tractor for spare parts.
 You knew it was there when you purchased your home, and you didn’t think it devalued your property value then.
+You should have thought more carefully about property valuation before you decided to buy your home, if you are that concerned about it.

 Please don’t let your children “play” in my pastures and crops.
 “Open land” is not public land; a farm is not a park or a playground.
 Your children will have to “enjoy the country life” from your own back yard.